kjanowski/KaleidoscopeDateConverter/readme.md

 However, this does *not* include the *worldbuilding concepts and art assets*.
-Specifically excluded are the file "Config_Kaleidoscope.js" and the contents of the "img" subfolder.
+Specifically excluded are the scripts in the "config" folder and the images in the "img" subfolder.
 You can still use them as reference for creating your own version of these files.